MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Introduction

+Together with the dataset, we developed a joint sensor evaluation framework that measures reconstruction differences between sensors and a ground truth using different metrics, providing supplementary visualizations tailored to identify sensor-specific trends across multiple objects.
+By analyzing these trends, we identified ToF scattering effects in partially transmissive materials and examined RF ToF reconstructions, which are typically less complete than those from optical sensors.

+Moreover, we utilize the multimodal data of MAROON in two example applications: first, we show that the dataset serves as foundation for addressing inverse rendering problems in the radio-frequency domain.
+Taking up on concurrent work~\cite{hofmann_2025}, we determine object-specific material properties, which are crucial in high-fidelity radar simulation Second, the variety of challenging objects in our dataset serves as a benchmark for developing novel multimodal reconstruction algorithms, as demonstrated in~\cite{wirth_2025}.
+We extend this benchmark by additional experiments, varying the sensor configuration.

-To summarize, our contributions are the following: \begin{itemize} \item A framework enabling the systematic comparative characterization of depth-sensing techniques in both, the optical and radio-frequency signal domain. \item A novel multimodal dataset, MAROON, comprising common objects in the near field, which were captured with the unique setup of four jointly calibrated depth sensors. \item We publicly release this dataset together with the raw radar measurements, thus enabling the community to explore different signal reconstruction and filtering techniques\rlap{.}\footnote{State-of-the-art methods for reconstruction and filtering will be publicly released together with the dataset viewer upon acceptance.} \item A detailed analysis of trends and sensor-specific effects emerging from that dataset.
-This includes aspects of different object materials, geometries, and distances to the sensors, signal response and reconstruction quality of imaging radars, as well as ToF scattering effects of partially transmissive materials.
+To summarize, our contributions include: \begin{itemize} \item A novel multimodal dataset, MAROON, comprising common objects in the near field, captured using a jointly calibrated setup of three optical depth sensors, a high-resolution imaging radar, and high-quality multi-view reconstruction for ground-truth geometry.
+We are releasing this dataset alongside the raw radar measurements to facilitate exploration of various signal reconstruction and filtering techniques.

+\item A detailed analysis of trends and sensor-specific effects emerging from that dataset.
+This includes aspects of different object materials, geometries, and distances to the sensors, signal response and reconstruction quality of imaging radars, as well as ToF scattering effects of partially transmissive materials. \item Two applications of the dataset: inverse rendering for material characterization and high-speed multimodal reconstruction.

 \end{itemize}